 Non small cell lung cancer (NSCLC)

-About 87 out of 100 lung cancers in the UK (87%) are non small cell lung cancer (NSCLC).
-There are three common types.
 They are grouped together because they behave in a similar way and respond to treatment in a similar way.

 This is the most common type and starts in the mucus making gland cells in the lining of your airways.